Just in case you haven’t heard me say it a million times before, my property investment strategy is simple…

 If you are wondering how you can leverage that equity to purchase more property, let’s chat.

-If you are confused by all this and are wondering how it relates to your circumstances, Luis is always happy to have a free confidential chat and point you in the right direction.
+If you are confused by all this and are wondering how it relates to your circumstances, we are always happy to have a free confidential chat and point you in the right direction.